 There is a certain sense of ongoing immersion in a special adventure at TAC that can last a lifetime—and beyond.
 “We work hard to attract the right kind of students… who have the intellectual capacity and the willingness to work hard,” explains President McLean.
 “They don’t have to be geniuses, but they do need to have a serious interest in reading and discussing Great Books.”

 That type of student may not be typical, but for anyone who thinks they have what it takes, a TAC education has much to offer.
-And TAC’s graduates have much to offer the Church.
+And TAC’s graduates have much to offer the Church and future employers who value critical thinking, analytical reasoning, strong communications skills, and an ethical sense.